 Over the years [he worked there for almost 3 years] I saw thousands of traders and many were sporadic, trading thousands in a few hours and then not doing anything for months.
 The markets are volatile but not that much!
 I only ever saw 8 traders consistently make over £50,000 a month.
 These weren’t even the biggest traders and they definitely weren’t the most active ones.
 They just choose their trades well and set perfect, profitable stop/losses.

 Don’t try to make 50k in your first month if you have less than a million to invest in the first place.
 Remember the compound effect that small wins build up.
 Although you might be a short term trader, you should aim to have longevity in your process.

 So to answer your question – Does forex trading really work = Yes, but its not for everyone.
-Think of your trading as a career or business and not a hobby, that’s the quick way to lose a lot of money.
+Think of trading as a career or business and not a hobby.
 Listen to experts but don’t listen to everyone who claims to be one.
 Follow the right people and learn the basics before you start doing anything!
 If you follow those steps you will be able to make forex trading work for you too.